All Episodes

 I'm talking about trillions of dollars.

-And it's gonna only hurt lower in middle income families.
+And it's going to only hurt lower and middle-income families.

 Think about it.